jsturtevant/jsturtevant.github.io/_posts/2015-06-08-wood-stove-project-introduction.markdown

 ---

 ## The problem
 I live in Maine where wood stoves are plentiful.
-The problem I encountered was when I would get [involved in my development ](http://www.jamessturtevant.com/posts/Music-and-The-Flow/) work I would often let the fire burn out and the house would get cold (and my wife).
+The problem I encountered was when I would get [involved in my development ](http://www.jamessturtevant.com/posts/Music-and-The-Flow/) work, I would often let the fire burn out and the house would get cold (and more importantly my wife).

 In response, last year I built a prototype for a woodstove monitor, with [Floyd Hilton](http://floydhilton.com/).
 The real-time monitoring system allowed me to sit in my office upstairs and see the temperature of my wood stove.
 I was able to get reminders, and keep the house warmer for the family.